Mitchella repens (Partridgeberry)

 Flower: Flower shape: 4-petals Flower shape: tubular

-[photo of flowers] Flowers are in pairs at the end of a stem.
-Individual flowers are 1/3 to ½ inch across, with a long slender tube and typically 4 pointed flaring lobes, rarely with 3, 5 or 6 lobes.
-The inner surfaces of the flower are densely covered in white fuzz.
-Flowers have 2 forms on different plants (heterostylic), one with 4 long pinkish stamens and a short pistil hidden in the tube, the other a long white pistil with the stamens hidden in the tube.
-In both cases, the ovaries of both flowers are fused at the base so a single fruit with 2 “eyes” develops.
+[photo of flowers with long stamens] A pair of flowers at the end of a long, trailing stem, each up to ~½ inch (10 to 14 mm) long, white to pinkish, with a long slender tube and typically 4 pointed flaring lobes, rarely with 3, 5 or 6 lobes.
+The inner surfaces of the flower are densely covered in white hairs.
+Flowers have 2 forms on different plants (heterostylic), one with 4 long white to pinkish stamens and a short pistil hidden in the tube.

 Leaves and stem: Leaf attachment: opposite Leaf type: simple